TouchDesigner/TouchEngine-UE-Samples/README.md

 `git clone -b 5.0 --single-branch --recurse gitURL`

-When pulling updates, don't forget to do a submodule update to get the latest TouchEngine-UE4 Plugin version using
+When pulling updates, don't forget to do a submodule update to get the latest TouchEngine-UE Plugin version using

 `git submodule update`